guycanella/feedget-server/README.md

 # Back-end of Feedget App

-Build with NodeJS, Typescript, SWC.rs and Prisma.
+Build with NodeJS, Typescript, SWC.rs, Prisma and Railway.